-Strategy: 4-225.1 Objective: Erect Filter Fence
+Strategy: 4-230.1 Objective: Erect Filter Fence

-Strategy: Fencing/pompoms should be placed as close as possible, where the marsh vegetation (Pickleweed) ends and the mudflats begin; but tide height needs to be taken into account.
+Strategy: Fencing/pompoms should be placed as close as possible where the marsh vegetation (Pickleweed) ends and the mudflats begin; but tide height needs to be taken into account.
 Tend boom every tidal cycle.
-Chorro Creek Inlet can be accessed by walking along edge of mudflats at low tide in front of marsh vegetation which can be accessed by a hiking path at the south end of State Park Marina parking lot.
-If conditions allow, fence/pom-pom deployment and recovery to be done by only having one person position booming (and fence posts) to reduce disturbance.
-Check and maintain fencing for effectiveness.
+Los Osos Creek Inlet can be accessed by walking along edge of mudflats at low tide in front of marsh vegetation which can be accessed by a hiking path at the south end of State Park Marina parking lot.
+If conditions allow, filter fence deployment and recovery to be done by only having one person position fencing (and fence posts) to reduce disturbance.
+Check and maintain filter fence for effectiveness.